roomylot60/Obsidian/Obsidian/Paper/Attention Is All You Need (2017).md

 ---
 ## 2. Background

-- The goal of *reducing sequential computations*
+- The goal of *reducing sequential computations* and *CNN based model forms*
 - CNN base models compute hidden representations *in parallel* for all input and output positions
 - Learning dependencies between distant positions is difficult cause of the *numerous operations*
 - Self-attention; intra-attention relates different positions of a *single sequence* and makes this into a representation